 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!

 In our opinion – yes.
-It’s a calm little town where you can catch your breath after visiting bustling places like Nerja or Malaga.
-It has a lovely old town, as well as a beautiful sandy beach, which is located only 5km from the center.
+Torrox is a calm little town where you can catch your breath after visiting bustling places like Nerja or Malaga.
+It has a lovely old town, as well as beautiful sandy beaches.

-Fun fact no 1: the town claims to have the best climate in Europe, with an average annual temperature of 18°C (or at least you can spot “Mejor clima de Europa” signs in many places in Torrox).
+Torrox claims to have the best climate in Europe, with an average annual temperature of 18°C!
+Watch closely, as you can spot “Mejor clima de Europa” signs in many places in town!

 A short history of Torrox, Spain

-As mentioned before Torrox consists of two parts: Pueblo & Costa.
-Let’s start with the best things to do in Torrox Pueblo.
+As mentioned before Torrox consists of two parts: Pueblo and Costa.
+Let’s start with the best things to do in Torrox Pueblo, Spain.

 Torrox Pueblo is the oldest part of the town, located at about 145m a.s.l.
 Like most of the villages in Andalusia, it’s full of narrow streets and whitewashed houses decorated with flowers.
-So far there aren’t too many crowds there, even in the high season, which makes Torrox Pueblo a peaceful place to visit in the province of Malaga.
+So far, in 2022, there aren’t too many crowds there, even in the high season, which makes Torrox Pueblo a peaceful place to visit on Costa del Sol, in the province of Malaga.

 Plaza Constitución in Torrox Pueblo